iwillwen/raycast-ai-openrouter-proxy/README.md

 - `temperature`: (Optional) Controls the creativity of the model.
 A value between 0 and 2.
 - `topP`: (Optional) Another parameter to control the randomness of the output, a value between 0 and 1.
 - `max_tokens`: (Optional) The maximum number of tokens the model is allowed to generate in a single response.
-- `extra`: (Optional) An object for advanced, OpenRouter-specific configurations.
-These options are passed directly to the OpenRouter API.
-For example, you can specify a preferred provider (`"provider": { "only": ["openai"] }`) or set the reasoning effort (`"reasoning": { "effort": "high" }`).
-Refer to the OpenRouter documentation for available parameters.
+- `extra`: (Optional) An object for advanced, provider-specific configurations.
+These options are passed directly to the provider's API.
+For example, you can use it for OpenRouter-specific settings like specifying a preferred provider (`"provider": { "only": ["openai"] }`) or setting the reasoning effort for supported models (`"reasoning": { "effort": "high" }`).
+Refer to your provider's documentation for available parameters.
 Note that `extra` properties are not validated at startup.
 If you encounter issues, check the container logs after sending a request for any errors related to these settings.

 When you modify the `models.json` file, you need to restart the proxy server for the changes to take effect.
 You can do this by running: